Maserati 6C 34: Design

 The ignition was single with a Spark or Bosch magnet.
-The feeding was forced with a Roots-type compressor and a Weber-type 55AS1 carburetor, the latter mounted upstream of the compressor itself.
-The distribution was with two valves per cylinder arranged in a 90 ° V, and a double overhead camshaft.
+It is supercharged with a Roots-type compressor and a Weber-type 55AS1 carburetor, the latter mounted upstream of the compressor itself.
+The distribution was with two valves per cylinder arranged in a 90°V, and dual overhead camshafts.
 Lubrication was forced with delivery and recovery pumps.
 The cooling system was a water circulation with centrifugal pumps.

-The engine was six cylinders in line and had a displacement of 3724.1 cm³.
+The engine was an inline-six cylinder and had a displacement of 3724.1 cm3.
 The bore and stroke were 84 and 112 mm respectively, while the compression ratio was 6.4:1.
-This engine produced a power of 270 hp at 5300 rpm.
+This engine produced a power of 270 hp at 5,300 rpm.

 The brakes were drum brakes on the wheels with hydraulic control, while the suspensions consisted of leaf springs, friction shock absorbers, and a stabilizer bar, subsequently implemented with independent wheels and with the Parisi system.
 The steering was a worm screw and toothed sector, while the transmission consisted of a four-speed gearbox plus reverse.

 The bodywork was single-seater in aluminum, while the chassis was made up of two side members and cross members in steel profiles.

 The “6C 34” reached a top speed of 250 km/h.